anisul-Islam/c-sharp-documentation/README.md

       }
       ```

   3. **Finally Block**: You can optionally include a `finally` block after the `catch` block.
 Code in the `finally` block is executed whether an exception occurs or not.
 This block is commonly used for cleanup tasks such as closing resources.

         ```csharp
         try
         {
             // Code that might throw an exception
         }
         catch (Exception ex)
         {
             // Handle the exception
         }
         finally
         {
             // Cleanup code
         }
         ```

+        ```csharp
+          try

+            {
+                // Step 1: code execution begins
+                try
+                {
+                    // Step 2: an exception occurs here }
+                finally
+                {
+                    // Step 4: the system executes the finally code block associated with the try statement where the exception occurred
+                }

+            }
+            catch // Step 3: the system finds a catch clause that can handle the exception {
+              // Step 5: the system transfers control to the first line of the catch code block }

+        ```

   4. **Throwing Exceptions**: You can explicitly throw exceptions using the `throw` keyword.
 This is useful for indicating errors or exceptional conditions within your code.

         ```csharp
         if (condition)
         {
             throw new Exception("An error occurred.");
         }
         ```

   5. **Custom Exceptions**: You can define your own exception types by creating classes that derive from `Exception`.
 This allows you to create custom exception types tailored to your application's needs.

       ```csharp
       public class CustomException : Exception